augustine0890/backend-blockchain-roadmap/web3/bc/blockchain-basics.md

 - Gas is what you pay to execute code on the blockchain and to transfer ether to another address.
 For each instruction on the Ethereum Virtual Machine you pay a certain amount of gas.
 Some instructions are expensive and some are cheap.
 ## Ethereum Operations
 - Proof-of-Work: miners must compete to solve a difficult puzzle using their computers processing power.
+  - The main goal of deterring cyber-attacks such as a distributed denial-of-service attack (DDoS) which has the purpose of exhausting the resources of a computer system by sending multiple fake requests.
 - Proof-of-Stake: instead of requiring mining nodes to run expensive equipment like PoW to discover new blocks, the new PoS system requires users to deposit and lock a specific of coins on the network.
 - Stake means how many coins they commited to hold.
 ## Incentive Model